LucasDelfino92/morrowindsharp/main.md

 > Note that this mod will make many retextures (most notably architecture retextures) incompatible, unless you install a patch designed with **Project Atlas** in mind.

 [**AtlAd**](https://github.com/revenorror/AtlAd)
-Unofficial add-on to Project Atlas which seeks to maintain parity with the Morrowind Optimization Patch, further improve performance on existing meshes, and expand the mod by covering additional sets.
+Unofficial add-on to **Project Atlas** which seeks to maintain parity with the **Morrowind Optimization Patch**, further improve performance on existing meshes, and expand the mod by covering additional sets.
 - Click on the green **Code** button at the top of the page and then **Download ZIP**.
 - Extract the contents of the archive.
 - From the extracted archive, select all folders and the README.md and create a new archive called **AtlAd**.
 If successful, when installing this archive you should be prompted to install it as a BAIN installer in MO2.